easyauth/api/public.rst

 easyauth Public API
 ===================

 This document describes the API for validating users' public keys.
-It has one method.
+It currently has one method.

+user
+####

 validate
 ++++++++